 Our Tanzanian Leadership

 EdPowerment’s Operations and Finance Manager since 2010 died tragically in May 2018, but no discussion of EdPowerment would be complete without including him.
 He was our linchpin, handling a multitude of tasks from financial reporting and record-keeping to the supervision and mentoring of our sponsored students.
-Tom completed vocational degrees in motor vehicle mechanics and driving programs in Moshi.
-This prepared him to be our amazing van driver, visiting student families whatever the terrain.
+Tom's vocational degrees in motor vehicle mechanics and driving prepared him to be our amazing van driver, visiting student families whatever the terrain.
 However, Tom's motivation took him much further.
-He learned computer skills, which he shared in the classroom at KIWOCE, while getting to know the school system's ins and outs, counseling all our students.
-His smile, easy personality and kindness made him a combination of big brother and parent to the youth we serve.
+He learned computer skills (which he shared in the classroom at KIWOCE), financial spreadsheet accounting, and the TZ school system's ins and outs.
+His dependability, smile, easy personality and kindness made him a combination of big brother and parent to the youth we serve.
 Even as we move ahead, we miss him dearly.

 Frank Fidas became a part of EdPowerment’s work in 2015 as part of the Rotary Global Grant’s Internet & computer funding.
-Since assuming his role as IT and Computer Program Manager, Frank has become critical to all aspects of EdPowerment’s mission.
-Today he serves as the Business and ICT Manager of the KIWOCE Open School, overseeing the school’s development, infrastructure, marketing and finances.
+Today Frank serves as the Business and ICT Manager of the KIWOCE Open School, overseeing the school’s development, infrastructure, marketing and finances.
 In addition, Frank assists in guiding EdPowerment’s College and University students.
 Frank’s presence and dedication is key to helping KIWOCE continue to grow into a thriving Center.